wxt-dev/wxt/docs/guide/essentials/es-modules.md

   },
 });
 ```

+This will change the output format to ESM, enable code-spliting between your background script and HTML pages, and set `"type": "module"` in your manifest.

 :::warning
 Only MV3 supports ESM background scripts/service workers.
 When targeting MV2, the `type` option is ignored and the background is always bundled into a single file as IIFE.